pryv/dev-site/Activity-module.md

 * 400 (bad request), code `InvalidActivityTypeId`: TODO may happen if one of the filtered types doesn't exist
 * 400 (bad request), code `InvalidTime`: TODO
 * 403 (forbidden): TODO
-* TODO: what are "bad format for info" and "bad format for data"? bad copy-paste?

 ### POST `/events`